lichendust/souschef/readme.md

 Rather than many machines running one job, Sous Chef looks after one machine running many jobs.

 To briefly explain, Sous Chef creates a directory — `.souschef` — in the root of a production's repository, most likely alongside a similar version control directory like `.git` or `.hg`.
 This directory stores a running list of jobs that are queued in the order they arrive in (presently).
-Each job *may* hold an entire clone of the target scene and its dependencies, allowing work to progress without fear of changing resources during rendering.
+Each job may optionally hold an entire clone of the target scene and its dependencies, allowing work to progress without fear of changing resources during rendering.

-On a personal device, this allows jobs to be "banked" during a day's work, then running the queue overnight.
-On a dedicated computer connected to a NAS, Sous Chef can watch the job directory, allowing multiple artists to submit jobs using the command, rendered on a first-come first-served basis, like a build server.
+On a personal device, this mode allows scenes and their dependencies to be protected and locked while ongoing changes are made to the rest of the project.

+On a dedicated computer connected to a NAS hosting the project, Sous Chef can also watch the job directory, allowing multiple artists to submit jobs using the command, rendered on a first-come first-served basis, similar to a build server.

 ## Sous Chef?